Isle of the Dead (video game)

-Isle of the Dead is a point-and-click first-person shooter horror video game developed by Rainmaker Software and published by Merit Software in 1993 for IBM and compatibles.
+Isle of the Dead is a point-and-click first-person shooter horror video game developed by Rainmaker Software and published by Merit Software in 1993 for MS-DOS compatible operating systems..
 The game centers around Jake Dunbar, the sole survivor of a plane crash, on a mysterious tropical island inhabited by zombies under the control of a mad scientist.
 Dunbar can interact with non-player characters to acquire weapons and obtain items through adventure game commands.

 Originally planned to be a hack-and-slash game, Isle of the Dead was made to have the feel of horror pulp comics.
 A minicomic was included with the game on release.
 Reception to the game was negative, both on release and in retrospectives, with criticism given to its graphics, in-game map, and structure.
 Publications, such as Computer Gaming World, have called it one of the worst video games of all time.

 Gameplay and plot

 Isle of the Dead is a first-person shooter and point-and-click adventure game.
-The plot follows the player character, Jake Dunbar, who is the only survivor of a plane crash on a mysterious tropical island filled with zombies under the control of a mad scientist.
+The plot follows the player character, Jake Dunbar, who is the only survivor of a plane crash on a tropical island filled with zombies that are being controlled by a mad scientist.
 The goal of the game is to escape the island and save the damsel in distress.

 After retrieving items from the wreckage, Dunbar explores the beach and moves further inland by hacking at the undergrowth with a machete.
 Dunbar can also interact with non-player characters and acquire guns, although ammunition is scarce and limited.
 Items can be stored and accessed in an inventory screen.
 The game switches from 3D to 2D when obtaining items, using an adventure game interface as well as commands such as "Look", "Get", and "Use".
 Instant-death traps also appear in the game; in one of these, a gun blows up in Dunbar's face if it is not lubricated.
 Quitting the game causes Dunbar to commit suicide by gunshot.